garrandall/popular-music-data/tracks/let-s-be-us-again-lonestar.md

 Cause I'd do anything to make it right
 Let's be us again
 I'm sorry for the way I lost my head
-I dont why I said the things I said
+I don't why I said the things I said
 Lets be us again

 Here I stand with everything to lose
-All I know is I dont wanna ever see the end
+All I know is I don't wanna ever see the end
 Baby please, I'm reachin out for you
 Won't you open up your heart and let me come back in Lets be us again